isantidev/zaquesazipa_project/README.md

 ### Prerequisites

-Make sure you have Node.js and npm installed on your computer.
+Make sure you have Node.js and pnpm installed on your computer.

 -   [Node.js](https://nodejs.org/) (version 20 or higher recommended)